-67. The Supreme Court, in Rea Lion, specifically stated.
+67. The Supreme Court, in Kea Lion, specifically stated.

 To condition the granting or renewal of licenses on a willingness to present representative community views on controversial issues is consistent with the ends and purposes of those constitutional provisions forbidding the abridgement of freedom of speech and freedom

-of the press.

 395 U.S. at 394.

-68. The 1960 Programming Inquiry stated that: This responsibility usually is of the generic kind and thus, in the absence of unusual circumstances, is not exercised with regard to particular directions but rether in terms of operating policies of stations ticular situations but rather in terms of operating policies of stations as viewed over a reasonable period of time.
-This, in the past, has meant a review, usually in terms of filed complaints, in connection with the application made each three year period for renewal of station licenses.
+68. The 1960 Programming Inquiry stated that:

+This responsibility usually is of the generic kind and thus, in the absence of unusual circumstances, is not exercised with regard to particular situations but rather in terms of operating policies of stations as viewed over a reasonable period of time.
+This, in the past, has meant a review, usually in terms of filed complaints, in connection with the application made each three year period for renewal of station licenses. tion licenses.

 Programming Inquiry, supra note 10, at 1910.
-69. Misgivings about the "threat of escalation" of Commission fairness doctrine surveillance were voiced as the first effects of case-by-case enforcement were felt, see Scalia, Don't Go Near the Water, 25 FED.
-COM.
+69. Misgivings about the "threat of escalation" of Commission fairness docof Misgivings about the threat of escalation of Commission fairness doctrine surveillance were voiced as the first effects of case-by-case enforcement were felt, see Scalia, Don't Go Near the Water, 25 Fed.
+Com.
 B.J.
 111, 113 (1972) quoting Paul Porter from Hearings on the Fairness Doctrine Before the Special Subcomm. on Investigations of the House Comm. on Interstate and Foreign Commerce, 90th Cong., 2d Sess.
 153 (1968).